docker/docs/content/docker-hub/builds/link-source.md

 To revoke Docker Hub's access to your GitHub account, you must unlink it both from Docker Hub, and from your GitHub account.

-1. Select **Account Settings** in the top-right drop-down navigation, then open the **Linked Accounts** section.
+1. Select **My Account** in the top-right drop-down navigation, then open the **Linked Accounts** section.

 2. Select the plug icon next to the source provider you want to remove.